 - No additional protective layers needed.

 Eagle Mouldings offers a variety of aluminum finishes and aluminum finishing options allowing you to perfectly customize your project.
-Our anodized aluminum finishes come in a variety of anodized aluminum colors.
-We provide several standard finishes as well as many other customized anodized finishes to help create the exact look you need.
+Our satin anodized aluminum finishes come in a variety of anodized aluminum colors.
+We provide several standard finishes as well as many other customized polished anodized aluminum finishes to help create the exact look you need.
 Contact our Customer Service Team for more information about our satin aluminum anodizing services at 1-800-888-2044.